-Saudi crown prince warns of escalation with Iran, prefers political solution
+Saudi crown prince warns of escalation with Iran

 After initial denials, the official Saudi narrative blamed the murder on rogue operatives.
 The public prosecutor said then-deputy intelligence chief Ahmed al-Asiri ordered the repatriation of Khashoggi, a royal insider who became an outspoken critic, but the lead negotiator ordered him killed after discussions for his return failed.

-Asked how the killing could have happened without him knowing about it, MbS said: “Some think that I should know what 3 million people working for the Saudi government do daily?
+Asked how the killing could have happened without his knowing about it, MbS said: “Some think that I should know what 3 million people working for the Saudi government do daily?
 It’s impossible that the 3 million would send their daily reports to the leader or the second highest person in the Saudi government.”

+The crown prince made similar remarks off-camera in a PBS documentary released last week, publicly indicating for the first time personal responsibility for Khashoggi’s death, which sparked Saudi Arabia’s worst political crisis in a generation.

+James Dorsey, a senior fellow at Singapore’s S. Rajaratnam School of International Studies and its Middle East Institute, said the comments were “symbolically of value” and might help counter reputational damage including in business circles.

 Eleven Saudi suspects have been put on trial in secretive proceedings.
 A U.N. report called for MbS and other senior Saudi officials to be investigated.
 Asiri and Saud al-Qahtani, a senior adviser, were fired over involvement in the operation.
 Asiri is standing trial, but Qahtani is not.

-Asked how those two members of his inner circle could have been involved without him knowing, MbS said: “Today the investigations are being carried out.
+Asked how those two members of his inner circle could have been involved without his knowing, MbS said: “Today the investigations are being carried out.
 And once charges are proven against someone, regardless of their rank, it will be taken to court, no exception made.”

 Khashoggi, a Washington Post columnist, was last seen at the Saudi consulate in Istanbul on Oct.
 2, where he was to receive papers ahead of his wedding.
 His body was dismembered and removed from the building.
 His remains have not been found.